-My first coverage as a home stager was from a press release I wrote (that was used word for word) in an “Eye on Business” column for a neighborhood paper.
-You can see how I hooked the editor in by looking for the story on my media page (scroll down towards the bottom).
+My first coverage as a home stager was from a press release I wrote (that was used word for word) in an “Eye on Business” column for a neighborhood paper, Beach Metro News.

 2. Write a press release that has a timely news angle.